ranger097/ranger097_nixos_dotfiles/README.md

 ### 1.1 Secure Boot keys.
 When you are in the bios settings, make sure if you have secure boot keys (*just do this step anyway*) to clear them, reset them, delete them, etc.<br/>
+(*Wouldnt be a bad idea to set a very strong bios password as well.*)

 ## 2. __Resetting the keys is crucial__.
 Step 2 is to make sure you did step 1 (*Actually*).